 While no evidence suggests anyone has died as a direct result of sleep apnoea, it’s a known factor of heart disease, which does kill tens of thousands of people each year — and there’s plenty of data to back that up .

 Who experiences sleep apnoea?

-Whether you’ve heard of this condition or are just considering its unusual spelling for the first time, sleep apnoea is quite common.
+Whether you’ve heard of this condition or are just considering its unusual spelling for the first time, sleep apnoea is quite common and can affect anyone.

-The Australian Sleep Health Foundation says one in three men over the age of 30 experience sleep apnoea to some degree.
-That’s almost one-third of the entire adult male population .
+The Australian Sleep Health Foundation says 1 in 3 men over the age of 30 experience sleep apnoea to some degree — that’s almost 1/3 of the entire adult male population .

-If you’re now curious about the likelihood of experiencing sleep apnoea yourself, Dr. Dassani says: “The common signs and symptoms to look out for are snoring, choking or gasping for breath, daytime drowsiness and fatigue, high blood pressure, and clenching or grinding of the teeth.”
+If you’re curious about the likelihood of experiencing sleep apnoea yourself, Dr Dassani says: “The common signs and symptoms to look out for are loud snoring, choking or gasping for breath, daytime drowsiness and fatigue, high blood pressure, and clenching or grinding of the teeth.”

-Some of these symptoms are easy to identify, while others are trickier and will likely rely on a partner, flatmate, or family member to point out.
-It’s easy to see why nine out of 10 cases remain undiagnosed.
+Some of these symptoms are easy to identify, while others are trickier and will likely rely on a partner, flatmate, or family member to point them out.
+It’s easy to see why 9 out of 10 cases remain undiagnosed.

 What causes sleep apnoea?

-It can be the result of certain medical conditions, but most of the time, it’s the usual culprit: a rich, indulgent lifestyle that’s doing the damage.
+Sleep apnoea can be the result of certain medical conditions, but most of the time, it’s the usual culprit — a rich, indulgent lifestyle — that’s doing the damage.

-Sleep apnoea can be the result of something as simple as the shape of your face, size of your muscles, sleeping on your back, or suffering from a cold or flu.
+Additionally, sleep apnoea can be the result of something as simple as the shape of your face, the size of your muscles, sleeping on your back, or suffering from a cold or flu.

 With all these factors at play, it’s easy to see how it can affect so many men.

-Before 1980, Surgeons would perform a tracheostomy on someone suffering from the sleep disorder (that’s the one where they make an incision in the windpipe so breathing can bypass the mouth and throat).
+Before 1980, surgeons would perform a tracheostomy on someone suffering from sleep apnoea, meaning they would make an incision in the windpipe so breathing can bypass the mouth and throat.

-It’s also important to make sure that you have a regular sleep pattern — the same bedtime and eight hours sleep each night—you know the drill.
+It’s also important to make sure that you have a regular and healthy sleep pattern — the same bedtime every day, 8 hours of sleep each night, you know the drill.

-If changes to your lifestyle fail to alleviate the symptoms, or the condition is the result of an underlying medical condition, it’s recommended that you consult a GP.
+If changes to your lifestyle fail to alleviate the symptoms, or the condition is the result of an underlying medical condition, we recommend that you see a doctor.

 In Australia, GPs are able to refer directly for a sleep study, though in extreme cases, an otolaryngologist (that's an ear, nose, and throat, or "ENT" surgeon) might be brought in if surgery is required.

-A sleep physician will also be able to look at mandibular advancement splints, which can be fitted by a dentist (if recommended) and are usually trialed before more serious avenues are explored.
+A sleep physician will also be able to look at mandibular advancement splints, which can be fitted by a dentist (if recommended) and are usually trialled before more serious avenues are explored.

-There are medications and counselling options, too, although Dr. Dessani warns that they can be temporary fixes: “A lot of times these options act as Band-Aids — they address the symptoms short-term, leaving the cause of sleep apnoea untreated,” she says.
+There are medications and counselling options, too, although Dr Dessani warns that they can often be temporary fixes: “A lot of times these options act as Band-Aids — they address the symptoms short-term, leaving the cause of sleep apnoea untreated,” she says.

-The more effective long-lasting treatments can involve masks worn while sleeping to increase air pressure to the throat and prevent it from collapsing.
-This is called “Nasal Continuous Positive Airway Pressure” (CPAP).
+The more effective long-lasting treatments can involve masks worn while sleeping to increase air pressure to the throat and prevent it from collapsing, which is called “Nasal Continuous Positive Airway Pressure” (CPAP).

 Another possible treatment is a specially made mouthguard that works by holding your lower jaw slightly forward and naturally supporting the airways.
 Anyone with a background in sports should find this treatment a breeze.

 The key is finding a mask, machine or mouthguard that matches your needs.
-A quick Google search will reveal an overwhelming number of over-the-counter options, with prices scaling from around AUD$30 to AUD$300 —be aware that many in the medical profession don't think that these machines are much use, especially without a doctor's consultation first.
+A quick Google search will reveal an overwhelming number of over-the-counter options, with prices scaling from around AUD$30 to AUD$300 — but be aware that many in the medical profession don't think that these machines are much use, especially without a doctor's consultation first.

-You should always consult a GP or specialist before making any risky purchases.
+You should always consult a GP or sleep specialist before making any risky purchases.

-If all other therapies fail, surgery to the palate or base of the tongue may be required.
-Another solution involves surgery to remove the tonsils.
+If all other therapies fail, surgery to the palate or base of the tongue may be required, while another solution involves surgery to remove the tonsils.

-These are only performed in severe cases, and it’s your otolaryngologist who specialises in sleep-related surgery.
+These are only performed in severe cases and should be recommended by your otolaryngologist who specialises in sleep-related surgery.

-So, if you’re waking up feeling fatigued, experience symptoms like excessive daytime sleepiness, or have a partner that complains about your snoring, you may be experiencing some degree of sleep apnoea.
+If you’re waking up feeling fatigued, experience symptoms like excessive daytime sleepiness, or have a partner that complains about your snoring, you may be experiencing some degree of sleep apnoea.